Incan Heritage, Natural Splendor, and Hospitable People: Discover our Two Peru Tours

 The Sacred Valley of the Incas

 Some 12 miles north of Cuzco sits the Sacred Valley of the Incas, a dense collection of Incan ruins that date back some 1,000 years, and which we visit on both tours.
-Our first stop is the massive ruins at Ollantaytambo (above), both a temple and a fortress, where the Incan emperor Pachacuti built his personal estate after conquering it in the mid-1400s.
+We visit the Sacred Valley on both tours and our first stop is the massive ruins at Ollantaytambo (above), both a temple and a fortress, where the Incan emperor Pachacuti built his personal estate after conquering it in the mid-1400s.
 A century later, the site came under attack from Spanish conquistadors, and despite repelling the advance, Incan leader Manco Inca abandoned the site in 1536.
 Ollantaytambo also is known as the staging point for hikers tackling the famed Inca Trail, a protected hiking trail that winds past some of Peru’s most storied archaeological sites before concluding at Machu Picchu.
 Along with Ollantaytambo, we also visit the Quechua village of Chinchero, where we watch a traditional Incan weaving demonstration.

 Spectacular Machu Picchu